 Medical cannabis is legal in the state of Ohio.
 A patchwork of cities in Ohio have decriminalized marijuana possession, though it is not decriminalized on a state-wide basis.

-How to Get a Medical Marijuana Permit
+How to Get a Medical Card in Ohio

 To receive legal medical marijuana in the state of Ohio a prospective patient must be placed on the state registry.
 To qualify you must receive a patient registration submission from a recommending physician, including a diagnosis or confirmation of a qualifying condition.
 If the patient is a minor, they must attain parental consent.